webuimaker/wikiHugo/content/containers+and+it+infrastructure/index.md

 ---
 # Homepage
 title: "Containers and IT Infrastructure"
 description: "Information technology infrastructure is composed of physical and virtual resources that support the flow, storage, processing and analysis of data.
-This page gathers resources about the combination of containers and IT Infrastructure like hybrid clouds, private clouds, data center and more.
+This page gathers resources about the combination of containers and IT Infrastructure like hybrid clouds, private clouds, data center and more."

-"
 titleDescription: "Information technology infrastructure is composed of physical and virtual resources that support the flow, storage, processing and analysis of data.
-This page gathers resources about the combination of containers and IT Infrastructure like hybrid clouds, private clouds, data center and more.
+This page gathers resources about the combination of containers and IT Infrastructure like hybrid clouds, private clouds, data center and more."

-"

 type: "widget_page"
 url: "/display/containers/containers+and+it+infrastructure/"